 Microsoft basically says only two reasons for it here.
-If you are sure that the above 4 settings/status are fine and meeting the requirement on protected virtual or physical computer, then possibly the below reason could be the culprit.
+If you are sure that the above 4 settings/status is meeting the requirement on a protected virtual or physical computer, then possibly the below reason is the culprit.

 Since we are talking about the DPM protection for the untrusted domain and workgroup setup scenario, the user name and password we set up during the configuration could be the issue.
 Mostly the password is expired or some issues with the local user account.
 This is the normal warning message when DPM lost the access/connectivity.

-How to Fix Agent Not Reachable in DPM 2012 R2 – In Untrusted Domain or Workgroup
+The Solution to Fix Agent Not Reachable in DPM

-This guide will not be explaining about how to configure backup with DPM in untrusted domain or workgroup environment.
+Here we are not going to explain how to configure backup with DPM in untrusted domain or workgroup environment.
 Basically you need to create a local user account on DPM server and protected computer to complete this task.
-You can follow this guide to setup the backup of virtual or physical machine in this case.
+You can follow this guide to set up the backup for a virtual or physical machine in this case.

 If you have missed configuring ‘do not expire’ password option and the password expiry policy is in place, then you will be facing this issue more frequently.

 Under Management in DPM console, you can see the error message as below which indicates that there are some issues.

 Update Password on Protected Computer

 Here we can update/change the password from the protected computer.
-You have to know whether the computer is protected by using NetBIOS or FQDN.
+You should know whether the computer is protected by using NetBIOS or FQDN.

-This command is for NetBIOS name, (open the command prompt with administrative privilege and type the below command from the DPM-Bin folder)
+This command is for NetBIOS name, (Open the command prompt as administrator and type the below command from the DPM-Bin folder)

 SetDpmServer.exe -dpmServerName Server01 -isNonDomainServer –UpdatePassword

 This is for the computer protected by FQDN name,